polagoab/deployconf/src/site/markdown/template-reference.md

 The *path* attribute identifies the path of the properties file in the artifact.
 It should match the path displayed using the `jar tvf` command.
 The *group* attribute, if present, will bind the property to a [Configuration Group](#Configuration_Groups).
-Note that the path attribute may be omitted to provide a properties task that is used to define properties in configuration groups that are only used in property expressions
+Note that the path attribute may be omitted to define properties in configuration groups that are only used in property expressions.

 `name`(required)